ShengnanTang/TF-NEDs/readme.md

-This code is the official PyTorch implementation of our NeurIPS'25 Paper: CrossAD: Time Series Anomaly Detection with Cross-scale Associations and Cross-window Modeling.
+This code is the official PyTorch implementation of our Paper: Frequency Guided Neural ODE: A Framework for Multivariate Time Series Forecasting